Board Member Biographies

 Karen Longenecker (Province VII)

-She has a Masters in Latin American Studies and conducted research in Chile on reproductive health policy, women’s health initiatives and political and cultural influences affecting women’s access to reproductive health care.
-She also has a Masters in Social Work from New Mexico State University.
+Karen has a master’s degree in Latin American studies and conducted research in Chile on reproductive health policy, women’s health initiatives and political and cultural influences impacting women’s access to reproductive health care.
+She also holds a master’s in social work from New Mexico State University.

 Dr. David Martin (Province VI)